Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : PFL with Shareable Bases

 \subsection{Theoretical Motivation}

-The theoretical benefits of decoupling 1) the \textbf{trainable} parameter complexity from 2) the number of clients have been studied in Theorem 1 in~\cite{shamsian2021personalized}, which investigated learning a low-rank approximation over all the personalized model's parameters to reconstruct them.
-In other words, each personalized model can be represented similarly as in~\autoref{e_model_cons}; the theoretical analysis can therefore be applied to \FedBasis.
-In the following, we briefly review the analysis in the context of \autoref{ss_motivation}.
-The minor detailed assumptions follow section 4.5 in~\cite{shamsian2021personalized}.
+The theoretical benefit of \emph{summarizing} the clients with fewer \emph{trainable} parameters is outlined by Theorem 1 in~\cite{shamsian2021personalized}, which investigates learning a low-rank approximation over all the personalized model's parameters to reconstruct them.
+Namely, each personalized model can be represented similarly as in~\cref{e_model_cons}; the theoretical analysis can therefore be applied to \FedBasis.
+In the following, we briefly review the analysis in the context of \cref{ss_motivation}.
+The assumptions follow Sec.~4.5 in~\cite{shamsian2021personalized}.

 Let $\sV\in\R^{|\vtheta|\times K}$ be the dictionary matrix of total size $Q$, $\sA = [\valpha_1, \dots, \valpha_M]\in\R^{K\times M}$ be the coefficient matrix, and $L$ be the sum of their Lipschitz constants.
 That is, each client $m$ learns an embedding vector $\valpha_m\in\R^K$ and there are $M$ clients in total.
 There exists a sample size